 - please continue to report suspected adverse drug reactions to mycophenolate mofetil, medicines containing MPA, or any other medicines on a Yellow Card www.gov.uk/yellowcard.

 Mycophenolate mofetil (brand leader: CellCept) is licensed in combination with ciclosporin and corticosteroids to prevent acute transplant rejection in patients receiving allogeneic renal, cardiac, or hepatic transplants.
 It is also used off-label in other specialties, such as rheumatology, gastroenterology, respiratory medicine, and dermatology.

 Mycophenolate mofetil is a prodrug that is completely converted to the active pharmacological form mycophenolic acid (MPA).
 MPA has potent cytostatic effects on both B-lymphocytes and T-lymphocytes.

-To date, we have received 13 Yellow Card reports6 of hypogammaglobulinaemia and 12 Yellow Card reports6 of bronchiectasis associated with mycophenolate use.
+To date, we have received 13 Yellow Card reports of hypogammaglobulinaemia and 12 Yellow Card reports of bronchiectasis associated with mycophenolate use.
 Bronchiectasis can occur after years of mycophenolate mofetil treatment, so the link to mycophenolate mofetil may not be made.